-We can’t avoid pressure.
+We can’t avoid sports pressure.
 It is always going to be around us, no matter what we do.
 Parents, peers, coaches, scholarships, recruiting, grades, etc, it comes at us in all directions, at all ages.
-And as we move up and up on the athletic and professional spectrum, the biggest pressure out there could arguably be, the media.
-No matter the age, athletes experience pressure, yet as Josh Huff experienced, it is critical to ‘focus on what he can control, the outside noise should be irrelevant.’
+As we move up on the athletic and professional spectrum, the biggest pressure out there could arguably be, the media.
+No matter the age, athletes experience pressure.
+Yet as Josh Huff experienced, it is critical to ‘focus on what he can control, the outside noise should be irrelevant.’

 That being said, it is so easy to get caught up in what is going on around us, good or bad; yet when it comes down to it, is that really what we should be focusing on?
 Honestly, probably not.
 Going back to Huff’s article, I really enjoyed how simple he has created his mental game: “See Ball, Catch Ball.”
 It’s phrases like this that can help athletes to not get caught up with the external pressures and situations that are happening.
 A game is just a game, whether that is a pre-season game, conference game, or championship game.
 There is nothing different about them, except for the pressure.

 Sports Therapy Can Help